 Within this article we will take the key concepts, and points around writing Clean Code - referenced from the amazing book, The Clean Coder: A Code of Conduct for Professional Programmers by Robert Cecil Martin (aka Uncle Bob).

-How should be name our objects, functions, variables and methods?
+How should we name our objects, functions, variables and methods?

-- Communicate your intent.
+- They should communicate your intent.
 If you require a comment to describe your name, you have chosen a bad name.

 - Use pronounceable names.
 People will need to talk about your code, make it easy for them.